Could Ron DeSantis stop Trump’s arrest?

 “I don't know what goes into paying hush money to a porn star to secure silence over some type of alleged affair.
 I just, I can't speak to that,” he said.
 “But what I can speak to is that if you have a prosecutor who is ignoring crimes happening every single day in his jurisdiction, and he chooses to go back many years ago to try to use something about porn star hush money payments, you know, that's an example of pursuing a political agenda and weaponizing the office.”

-But Mr DeSantis was far more cryptic about what actual action he would take.

 “I’ve gotta spend my time on issues that actually matter to people,” he said “I can’t spend my time worrying about things of that nature.
-So, we’re not gonna be involved in it in any way.”

-“I'm fighting for Floridians and I'm fighting back against Biden,” he said.
+So, we’re not gonna be involved in it in any way.
+“I'm fighting for Floridians and I'm fighting back against Biden.”

-But that has enraged many Republicans and allies of the former president.
+That has enraged many Republicans and allies of the former president.

 “Are you kidding me?
-SAY HIS NAME!”
-Liz Harrington, a spokeswoman for the former president said.
+SAY HIS NAME!”, Liz Harrington, a spokeswoman for the former president said.
 “What a total fraud he is.
 He takes a dig at President Trump who is being falsely accused and can’t even say his name.
 It proves DeSantis is totally fine with a third world nation arresting their number one political opposition.
 Not MAGA!”

 Former Trump adviser Steve Bannon also lambasted Mr DeSantis on his War Room podcast.